 A brief overview of Big Sur

-At 71 miles long, Big Sur is one of the longest and most beautiful coastlines in the U.S. Although there’s no set definition for Big Sur, most people consider Monterey to the north and San Simeon to the south to be its boundaries.
+At 71 miles long, Big Sur is one of the longest and most beautiful coastlines in the U.S. It is rightfully one of the best hiking destinations in the country.
+Although there’s no set definition for Big Sur, most people consider Monterey to the north and San Simeon to the south to be its boundaries.
 California has gone to great measures to protect the area from development.
 It’s sparsely populated, mostly uninhabited, and the majority of land is public land.
 Big Sur is home to seven state parks and two state preserves.
 The area’s mountainous part includes the Ventana Wilderness and Silver Peak Wilderness of Los Padres National Forest, as well as non-wilderness sections of the Forest.

 Big Sur is reached by California Highway 1, a narrow and winding seaside road cut into towering cliffs.
 It’s popular with cyclists and has become a classic backdrop for movies.
 It’s also a favorite scenic drive destination.
 But depending on when you visit, traffic can move slowly because everyone’s taking in the view.
 Summer weekends are the most crowded.